-Pharmacists should complete the individual authorisation form contained in the PGD (Appendix 1) and submit to the relevant NHS Health Board prior to using the PGD.
+Pharmacists should complete the authorisation form contained in the PGD (Appendix 1)

 5.2.
 Record of supply

 All records must be clear, legible, contemporaneous and in an easily retrievable format to allow audit of practice.

 A Universal Claim Framework (UCF) record of the screening and any subsequent supply of the medicine specified in this PGD should be made in accordance with the Community Pharmacy Public Health Service - Smoking Cessation service specification.